woman sticking out her tongue with a challenging expression

 1. Why do I get a sore tongue after drinking alcohol?

 There are three main reasons why we may get a sore tongue after drinking.
-These reasons are dehydration, allergy, and permanent damage to our oral structures from excessive drinking.
+These reasons include dehydration, allergy, and permanent damage to our oral structures from excessive drinking.

 2. Can I still drink if my tongue is sore?

 It is not recommended to drink with an already sore tongue.
-Alcohol will aggravate symptoms and potentially lead to permanent effects.
+Alcohol will aggravate symptoms and lead to potential permanent effects.

 3. How long will it take for my swollen tongue to heal?